nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 to write a program to do it for us.
 Obviously, in Go, our favorite programming language.

 After a few minutes we reach a simple solution.
 Great!
 Our program is able to receive as arguments the filepath(s) of the books to process.
-It will read the contents of each book sequentialy, and store the word count of that book.
+It will read the contents of each book sequentially, and store the word count of that book.

 ```go